Learn More About Harvard Medical School’s MMSc-GHD Program

 How do I send you my test scores?

-- Please request official test of English as a foreign language TOEFL scores using the Designated Institution Code: 3151
+- Please request TOEFL or IETLS scores be sent to our program using the Designated Institution Code: 3151

 - Please print and send a copy of your official Medical College Admissions Test (MCAT) scores to the address below.

 - Please request that official copies of other test scores be sent to the address below.